amias-channer/Interview-Test-COC/README.md

 ### Complexity

 Be sure to set challenges that are of appropriate complexity for the level of work candidate would be doing if they got the job.
+We have a a lot of ego probrlems in programming and this leads to unhealthy gate keeping.
+Accept that maybe you and your company aren't the be all and end all of computing but that you can provide meaningfull jobs for the majority of programmers who aren't the rockstar 1%.

 Get your lead dev to design the test but make sure you that it can be completed by someone at the same level, this is a good opportunity for pair programming.

 ## Deliverables